chandanmal00/firefox_extension_bhagwaan_mahavir/README.md

-# Mahavir teaching tabs
+# Mahavir Bhagwaan teaching tabs
-A Firefox extension that displays a Bhagwaan Mahavir, 24th Tirthankar quote when opening a new tab
+A Firefox extension that displays a Bhagwaan Mahavir, 24th Jain Tirthankar quote when opening a new tab